Hide this website

 4. Apply to the Landlord and Tenant Board

-If the person does not move in, takes too long to move in, or does not live there for at least one year, you can apply to the (LTB) using Form T5: Landlord gave a Notice of Termination in Bad Faith.
+If the person does not move in or takes too long to move in, you can apply to the (LTB) using Form T5: Landlord gave a Notice of Termination in Bad Faith.
+On this form, the buyer is called the “purchaser”.

 You can fill in the Form T5 on paper or electronically.
 You can also fill in and send your Form T5 online through the Tribunals Ontario Portal.